patkub/rmc1891-site/README.md

 ### Build

-This command performs HTML, CSS, and JS minification on the application dependencies, and generates a service-worker.js file with code to pre-cache the dependencies based on the entrypoint and fragments specified in `polymer.json`.
+This command performs HTML, CSS, and JS minification on the application dependencies, and generates a service worker `sw.js` file with code to pre-cache the dependencies based on the entrypoint and fragments specified in `polymer.json`.
 The minified files are output to the `build/bundled` folder, generated using fragment bundling.